 Why do criminals attack banks?
 Because that’s where the money is.
 And it is the same with cryptomining.
 Cryptocurrency is becoming ubiquitous, and cybercriminals are taking advantage of this financial trend.

-Cryptojacking is one of the biggest cyber threats of 2018 and it’s only going to get worse in 2019.
+Cryptojacking is one of the biggest cyber threats of 2018 and it’s only going to get worse.
 Cryptojacking happens when hackers hijack third-party computers or other computing devices to “mine” for cryptocurrency.
 Cryptojacking can cause undue stress to your device’s processor, slow down performance, or lead to total hardware failure if not dealt with early.

-According to security analysts, a third of all cyber attacks in 2019 will be related to cryptojacking.
+According to security analysts, a third of all cyber attacks will be related to cryptojacking.